 Fresh Cherry Clafoutis

-• Cognac or Rum - Not only does this add a smoky depth of flavor to the batter, as the alcohol evaporates and bakes it also causes the batter to rise and be airy.
+• Cognac or Rum – This adds depth of flavor to the batter, and as the alcohol cooks off in the oven it helps the batter puff and rise.

-• Sugar - This is a lightly sweet dessert.
+• Sugar – Just enough for a lightly sweet dessert, not an overly sugary one.

-• Flour - Because this is a thin batter it doesn't have much flour in it.
+• All-Purpose Flour – Because this is a thin batter, it uses very little flour compared to a traditional cake.

-• Butter - Butter is used to grease the baking dish, helping the clafoutis to easily release.
+• Butter – Used to grease the baking dish so the clafoutis releases cleanly once baked.

 How to Make Fresh Cherry Clafoutis